 Crafting an effective product assortment strategy is imperative for retailers to establish a comprehensive, forward-thinking blueprint for their operations.
-However, this endeavour poses notable challenges.
+However, this endeavor poses notable challenges.

 Numerous pivotal tasks vie for a retailer’s attention, ranging from managing inventory levels and budgets to allocation, often relegating the variety and assortment of merchandise to a secondary priority.
 Yet, the assortment strategy defines a retailer’s identity.
 It must remain attuned to prevailing and forthcoming trends while accommodating the unique geo-demographics of its channels and locations.